Poya-Faraji/Password-Generator/README.md

 # Password-Generator
 Completely random password generator program coded using Python PL

-I created this basic program to help poeple in need and to have secured random passowrd for their SOCIAL LIFE accounts.
+I created this program to help people in need and to have secured random passowrd for their SOCIAL LIFE accounts.
 So they can enjoy their privacy in peace.

 <h2>Here are the Password-Generator features:</h2>